-- Each service has a different selection of items—just like any other online retailer, some same day delivery services will offer the items you're interested in and others won't.
+- Each service has a different selection of items—just like any other online retailer, some same-day delivery services will offer the items you're interested in and others won't.
 Before you sign up for a service, check what's on offer, especially if you're picky about which brands you use.
-Amazon Prime Now and Google Express both offer free trials of their same-day delivery services, which let you give them a test-run before you commit.
+Amazon Prime Now and Instacart both offer free trials of their same-day delivery services, which let you give them a test-run before you commit.

 - While we've listed some big national companies here, you may find local delivery services that will do the same—and possibly for less.
 If you're looking for standard groceries and household items, check your area grocery stores to see if they offer delivery.

 - Some specific retailers offer same-day delivery—though, unlike the rest of this list, only for their own items.
 If you're clothes shopping but don't want to head to the mall, both Macy's and Kohl's offer same day delivery in select areas.

 - If you’re interested in same-day delivery and your area isn’t covered by one of these services, keep your eyes open—they’re all continuing to expand.

 Now let's take a look at five ways to get just about anything you need delivered to your door in as little as an hour.

 Google Express is a free service that provides free same-day delivery from a selection of major retailers in your area (a purchase minimum of $25-$35 applies in most cases).
 Though the stores you can shop at varies depending on location, there's a good mix that seems designed to match nicely with everyday errands.
 Same day delivery is often not available, especially during the busy holiday season, but you can see when items can be delivered while shopping.